centreon/centreon-documentation/fr/integrations/data-analytics/sc-splunk-events.md

 title: Splunk Events
 ---

 > Hello community!
-We're looking for a contributor to help us to translate the content in french and provide a sample execution command.
+We're looking for a contributor to help us to translate the content in french.
 If it's you, let us know and ping us on [slack](https://centreon.slack.com).

 ## Splunk + Centreon Integration Benefits